Digital display advertising: Accounts department

 The accounts department meet with the client to define campaign goals and translate those goals into a creative brief to be forwarded to the creative department.

 Creative department

 The role of the creative team is to conceptualise and create the advert.
 They have to develop a creative execution that will be compelling enough to drive a customer to buy a product or a service.
 The team often consists of a mix of copy writers and graphic designers who use their respective skillsets to communicate via copy and visuals.

 Media planner

-People have to test in which way the user experiences all the information of a data visualization.
-For this reason, they have to study the users' response to sounds, image, and motion.
-They have to be aware of everything that is digitally consumed, to know all the newest technologies and media solutions, and to help all the other departments to find the best way to reach the object's campaign.
+A media planner determines which advertising channels to use for a given campaign and when ads should run.
+The role involves reviewing audience data and media options to match a client's budget and objectives.
+Media planners typically work within advertising agencies and hand off their recommendations to media buyers, who handle the actual purchasing of ad space and airtime.